-Informal discipline takes place within the School.
+Informal discipline takes place within the school.
 It includes but is not limited to:

-- [] writing assignments;
+] writing assignments;

-- [] change of seating or location;
+] change of seating or location;

-- []() before-school, () lunch-time and/or recess, () 2nd recess, () after-school detention;
+] () before-school, () lunch-time and/or recess, () 2 nd recess, () after-school detention on;

-- [] in-school restriction;
+] in-school restriction;

-- [] Saturday school;
+] Saturday school;

+] Detention;

-- [] Removal from a class or activity.
+] removal from a class or activity.